Your thyroid cancer treatment options depend on the type and stage of your thyroid cancer, your overall health, and your preferences.

 - Pain where thyroid cancer cells have spread, such as the neck or chest

 Most of the radioactive iodine leaves your body in your urine in the first few days after treatment.
-During that time you'll be given instructions for precautions you need to take to protect other people from the radiation.
+You'll be given instructions for precautions you need to take during that time to protect other people from the radiation.
 For instance, you may be asked to temporarily avoid close contact with other people, especially children and pregnant women.

 External radiation therapy